Groton, Connecticut: 20th century

 In the 20th century, the shipbuilding industry moved from the Mystic River to the Thames River.
 Electric Boat is the town's largest employer.
 However, until 1931, submarines designed by Electric Boat were subcontracted to other shipyards, primarily Fore River Shipbuilding in Quincy, Massachusetts.
 Electric Boat commenced industrial operations in Groton with the establishment of the New London Ship and Engine Company (NELSECO) as a subsidiary in 1911.
-NELSECO was the primary engine manufacturer for Electric Boat-designed submarines 1911–1925.
+NELSECO was the primary engine manufacturer for Electric Boat-designed submarines from 1911 to 1925.
 In 1931, USS Cuttlefish was laid down as the first submarine built in Groton.
 During World War II, Electric Boat completed submarines every two weeks.

 In 1954, Electric Boat launched USS Nautilus, the world's first nuclear-powered submarine.
 Presently, Nautilus is decommissioned and open for visitors, permanently berthed at the U.S. Navy Submarine Force Library and Museum.
 Groton is sometimes referred to as the "Submarine Capital of the World," due to the long-standing history of submarines in the town, and the fact that Groton has one of the largest submarine bases in the world.
 The National World War II Submarine Memorial East is located in Groton, including parts of USS Flasher.

 The Groton and Stonington Street Railway was a trolley line that was created in 1904 to serve the Groton area.
 The trolley was dismantled and replaced by buses in 1928.